 When you get preapproved for a mortgage, the lender is telling you how much you can borrow from them to buy a house based on your income, assets, debt, and credit history.
 From the lender’s perspective, those are the factors that determine your ability to pay the money back.

-Preapproval matters because it tells you how much a lender is willing to lend you which dictates a budget for your home search.
+Preapproval matters because it tells you how much a lender is willing to lend you, which dictates a budget for your home search.
 It can also affect your offer when you do find a house you want to buy.
-In 2022, most real estate agents won’t work with buyers that have not already been preapproved or prequalified.
+In 2024, most real estate agents won’t work with buyers who have not already been preapproved or prequalified.

 Types of preapproval